AppleJuiceSnake/DollopOS/README.md

 # Other Information
+If you have any questions, or concerns, feel free to contact us at applejuicesnake@gmail.com

 The first letters of Apple Juice are the first letters of the team's first names, and the snake stands for Python.

 Python and PyGame are required for this project.